Skip to content

 • Displayicon (Bootstrap Icons class) and card_image for the validator library UI.

 • Catalog entries — a list of CatalogEntrySpec objects describing signals, outputs, and derivations the validator exposes.
-These map 1:1 to ValidatorCatalogEntry rows in the database.
+These sync to StepIODefinition rows (signals) and Derivation rows (computed values) in the database.

 • Step editor cards — a list of StepEditorCardSpec objects that inject custom UI cards into the workflow step detail page (see below).